Editor’s note: This article was originally published in December 2010. It has been updated to be current as of April 2020.

-At this time of the year, you may be helping your clients implement tax loss selling strategies that will provide clients tax relief when they file their tax return in April.
-The process of selling losing investments is fairly straightforward when clients have no further intention of owning them, so they might as well cut their losses before year end to reap the tax benefits as soon as possible.
+Tax-loss selling discussions with clients tend to occur either at year-end or during a downturn in the markets.
+These are appropriate times to implement tax-loss selling strategies that will provide clients tax relief when they file their T1 personal tax return.
+The process of selling losing investments is fairly straightforward when clients have no further intention of owning them, so they cut their losses to reap the tax benefits as soon as possible.

 However, it may be more difficult trying to harvest losses on investments which clients would like to continue to own.
-In these cases, advisors should understand how the superficial loss rules could impact tax loss selling.
-Furthermore, you may consider ways to sidestep the superficial loss rules so clients can reap the benefits from tax loss selling.
+In these cases, advisors should be wary of how the superficial loss rules could impact tax-loss selling.
+Furthermore, advisors may consider ways to sidestep the superficial loss rules so clients can reap the benefits from tax-loss selling.

 The Income Tax Act defines a superficial loss to be a loss from the sale of a particular property where the same or identical property is acquired by the individual, or an affiliated person, during the period beginning 30 calendar days before the sale and ending 30 calendar days after the sale.
 At the end of that period, the individual or the affiliated person must continue to own the same property.
 The amount of any capital loss that is deemed to be a superficial loss is added to the adjusted cost base (ACB) of the substituted property.

 Here’s an example.
 Kyle bought 1000 XYZ mutual fund trust units with a NAV of $10.00 / unit on November 3, 2019.
 On November 17, 2019, Kyle sold all 1000 trust units of XYZ mutual funds at $7.00 / unit.
 On November 21, 2019, Kyle reacquired 1000 trust units of XYZ mutual funds at $6.00 / unit.
 On December 17, 2019, Kyle still owned all 1000 units of XYZ mutual fund.